ljw1004/roslyn/docs/specs/feature - arbitrary async returns - discussion.md

 If we could have static methods on interfaces, then Option1 would be fine.
 If we could also have extension static methods, then Options 1+2 would sort of blend together.
 That would be ideal.

+I'm worried that Option2 means  the question of whether something is *tasklike* is no longer a property of the type itself, but is instead the result of an extension member lookup in a given context.
+Is it scary that context might now affect the outcome of overload resolution and betterness?
+In the compiler will the context have to be threaded into more places than it is now?
+I'll have to experiment.

 So far I've implemented Option1 because it's the cleanest.
 I also implemented Option3 with the attribute name `[Tasklike(...)]` to work with interfaces.
 I think I should implement all four for now, to experiment in the prototype, and I should change the attribute name to `[AsyncMethodBuilder]`.

-I'm worried that Option2 means  the question of whether something is *tasklike* is no longer a property of the type itself, but is instead the result of an extension member lookup in a given context.
-Will the context have to be threaded into more places than it is now?
-I'll have to experiment.

 Options 1 and 2 have the slight advantage of not requiring an attribute to be define+shipped somewhere.
 They're also the most flexible about the generic arity of the builder: it need not be exactly the same as that of the tasklike.